Share This Article

 - Cradle Mountain Wilderness Village offers options that include spa cottages, chalets, and open plan studios.

-- The Highlanders are secluded bush cabins which are ideal places to enjoy the best the mountain has to offer.
+- The Highlanders are secluded bush cabins that are ideal places to enjoy the best the mountain has to offer.
 Cabins range from single bedroom, to those with a spa, or extra bedrooms.

 - The Waldheim Cabins sit behind the 1909 Waldheim Chalet.
 There are 8 cabins and they’re more suited to those hitting the hiking trails, definitely not for a romantic getaway, unless that’s your thing!